-Although the creation of the KWA resulted in the exit of GCDC as a wholesale customer, we anticipate the model contracts will ensure a stable customer base going forward.
-GCDC had been the water system's third largest customer, accounting for 5.9% of wholesale customer charges in fiscal 2017.
+Since 2009, 11 of GLWA's wholesale customers signed new model contracts with 30-year terms and automatic 10-year renewal.
+Customers under the model contract must provide notice of intent to terminate five years in advance of the end of the contract term.
+All remaining wholesale customers that are not on the model contract have purchased services from DWSD and subsequently GLWA since at least 1961.
 Stabilization of the regional economy should further support the resiliency of the customer base.
 Since peaking at 15.1% in 2009, the Detroit MSA's unemployment rate has fallen to 4.4% as of August 2018.
 Median family income has also gradually improved, and is now estimated at 101.2% of the national figure.